multimediaeval/multimediaeval.github.io/_editions/2022/tasks/sportsvideo.md

 The task is of interest to researchers in the areas of machine learning (classification), visual content analysis, computer vision and sport performance.
 We explicitly encourage researchers focusing specifically in domains of computer-aided analysis of sport performance.

 #### Target group
+The task is of interest to researchers in the areas of machine learning (classification), visual content analysis, computer vision and sport performance.
+We explicitly encourage researchers focusing specifically in domains of computer-aided analysis of sport performance.

 #### Data
 Our focus is on recordings that have been made by widespread and cheap video cameras, e.g. GoPro.
 We use a dataset specifically recorded at a sport faculty facility and continuously completed by students and teachers.
 This dataset is constituted of player-centered videos recorded in natural conditions without markers or sensors.
 It comprises 20 table tennis strokes, and a rejection class.
 The problem is hence a typical research topic in the field of video indexing: for a given recording, we need to label the video by recognizing each stroke appearing in it.